Home icon Free Home Survey

 1960s

 Ah, the swinging 60s.
-From Rock’n’Roll to flower power, this era introduced retro patterned tiles and nods towards Neo-Edwardian furnishings.
+From Rock’n’Roll to flower power, this era introduced retro bathroom ideas, rife with patterned tiles and nods towards Neo-Edwardian furnishings.
 Paying homage to the more mainstream culture, features such as built-in furniture like this one became the norm.
 The 1960s also saw the addition of shower baths and all new bathroom trends like these blush pink coloured ceramics.

 Quirky features such as the pendant lighting, built in shelving units and other decorative accessories like this interesting bathroom added to the 60s trend.
 This decade was truly the time for people to start expressing their personal style.